Reports

 Diversity and inclusion matter – on our screens and across our organisations and industries.
 The Screen Diversity and Inclusion Network urges everyone in the Australian screen industry to put up their hand and be counted.

-Caution should be used in generalising these first release findings to the industry or using them to draw conclusions or set benchmarks.
+Caution should be used in generalising these findings to the industry or using them to draw conclusions or set benchmarks.
 The Everyone Project’s journey has only just begun.
 As more screen projects and their cast and crew join The Everyone Project, the data quality will improve and the picture of diversity in the Australian screen industry will come into sharper focus.
 In the meantime, the Everyone Counts report draws on existing industry research to provide context and nuance to these preliminary high-level findings.

-Why Diversity Matters
+Why Diversity and Inclusion Matters